 Like the first drops of rain

-At the bottom of wells.
+At the bottom of the well.

-The still desire of the stone sleepers draws me on.
+The still desire of reclining kings

-A few tragedies, patiently carved out
+A few tragedies patiently fashioned

 Lying on the breasts of kings

-These are offered me
+Are offered to me

 Without tears or regrets.